Ocean and Climate Systems

 The Ocean and Climate Research Group (OCS RG) works on a variety of processes and timescales within the ocean-climate system.

-- ice sheet stability and sea level rise
+- ice sheet stability

-- impacts of sea level and coastal change
+- sea level change and coastal governance

 - mechanisms of abrupt climate change